Geospatial Communities and the Canada Centre for Mapping and Earth Observation

 Geographical Names Board of Canada

 The Geographical Names Board of Canada (GNBC) is a national coordinating body that keeps official records and provides expert advice pertaining to decisions, standards, principles, procedures, and changes through time to Canada's place names.
-The GNBC is comprised of 32 members.
 Each of the provinces and territories are represented, as well as various federal departments concerned with mapping, archiving, defence, translation, Indian reserves, national parks and statistics.
 The Chair of the GNBC is appointed by the Minister of Natural Resources.

 The GNBC maintains the Canadian Geographical Names Data Base, Canada’s official place names database built upon standard policies for the treatment of names and terminology shared by federal, provincial and territorial governments.